barionleg/cesium.wiki.gs/Contributor's-Guide.md

 ### Git Plugin

 Most of us use Git from the command-line, but there is also an Eclipse plugin.
 The Eclipse package listed above includes this by default, but to install it in other Eclipse packages:
    * Help - Install New Software.
-Work with: select *Kepler* from the list.
+Work with: select *Luna* from the list.
    * Expand *Collaboration*, check *Eclipse Git Team Provider*.
    * Next, Next, Accept, Finish, _wait_, Restart.